Sometimes, good deer hunting advice goes a long way.

 13. ALWAYS check your six when rattling.
 Bucks circle downwind.

 14. Beat every hunter around you to your stand.
-Let them scare deer towards you as they make their way to their stands.
+Let them create deer movement towards you as they make their way to their stands.

-15. Park at least a few hundred yards from where you are going to hunt.
-During deer season, deer figure out that parked cars mean hunters.
+15. Park at least a few hundred yards from your intended hunting area.
+During deer season, deer figure out that parked cars mean hunting pressure.

 16. Don't harvest a deer unless you are going to eat it.